kohtut-randy/SSE-Testing/README.md

 ### Description:

-In this tutorial, you'll dive into the world of Server-Sent Events (SSE) with a hands-on approach.
-We'll guide you through setting up an Express.js server to handle SSE events and creating a simple HTML and JavaScript frontend to manage SSE event streams using EventSource.
+In this tutorial, we will dive into the world of Server-Sent Events (SSE) with a hands-on approach.
+I will guide you through setting up an Express.js server to handle SSE events and creating a simple HTML and JavaScript frontend to manage SSE event streams using EventSource.

 🔍 What You'll Learn: